The 8 Types of Self-Care + How to Practice Them

 The World Health Organization describes self-care as “the ability of individuals, families, and communities to promote health, prevent disease, maintain health, and to cope with illness and disability with or without the support of a healthcare provider.”

 Self-care is a necessary part of life; it should not be considered a luxury.
-Taking care of yourself is important for your physical, mental, emotional, and overall well-being.
+Taking care of yourself is essential for your physical, mental, emotional, and overall well-being.

-Research shows that engaging in a self-care routine has been clinically proven to reduce or eliminate anxiety and depression, reduce stress, improve concentration, minimize frustration and anger, increase happiness, improve energy, and more. (source)
+Research shows that self-care has been clinically proven to reduce or eliminate anxiety and depression, reduce stress, improve concentration, minimize frustration and anger, increase happiness, improve energy, and more. (source)